 5. Bring Appropriate Supplies

-For hiking safety, there are basically two types of supplies: items you need, and items you wish you packed.
-Bring approximately a liter of water for every two hours you will be hiking, and some snacks for energy when you get tired.
-It is better to bring more than you need, than to run out of supplies too quickly.
+For hiking safety, there are two types of supplies: items you need, and the items you wish you had packed.
+Bring approximately a liter of water for every two hours you will be hiking and some snacks for energy when you get tired.
+It is better to bring more than you need than run out of supplies too quickly.
 Remember, a first-aid kit, lightweight clothing and rain gear are viable forms of protection against attacks.

 6. Protect Yourself

-No one wants to get hurt while hiking, but it does happen from time to time.
 Hiking takes you into nature and far from civilization, which can put you into a possibly unsafe situation.
-Bringing pepper spray is a lightweight, compact and effective way to protect yourself from common threats to your hiking safety.
-Bear attacks and encounters with other animals are uncommon, but they can be extremely serious, or even fatal.
-Having special bear or dog pepper spray in your hand might allow you to enjoy your hike more fully, without worrying about unpleasant surprises.
+Bringing pepper spray is a lightweight, compact, and effective way to protect yourself from common threats to your hiking safety.
+You could also encounter bears or other animals on your adventure.
+Having bear spray or dog spray in your hand will allow you explore confidently and enjoy your hike without worrying about unpleasant surprises.